Connect with others who understand.

 3. Thyroid Antibodies With Normal Thyroid Hormone Levels

-If you have antithyroid or TSI antibodies, you may still have normal thyroid hormone levels — known as being euthyroid — and may not experience any symptoms.
-In a 2017 study, researchers found that myasthenia gravis is associated with all types of thyroid issues, even if thyroid hormone levels are normal.
+If you have antithyroid or TSI antibodies, you may still have normal thyroid hormone levels — known as being euthyroid — and not experience any symptoms.
+In a 2017 study, researchers linked myasthenia gravis to all types of thyroid issues, even in the case of normal thyroid hormone levels.

 Treatment for Thyroid Antibodies

 You may not need treatment for thyroid antibodies if you have normal thyroid hormone levels.
-Instead, your doctor may follow up with you to monitor your thyroid hormone levels and make sure they aren’t too high or too low.
+Instead, your doctor may follow up with you to make sure your thyroid hormone levels stay balanced.

 4. Thyroid Cancer

-Cancer that starts in the thyroid is also linked with myasthenia gravis.
-Symptoms of thyroid cancer include:
+Cancer that starts in the thyroid is also associated with myasthenia gravis in rare instances.
+Clinical features of thyroid cancer include:

 • Difficulty swallowing